oscarotero/nodedeno/README.md

   modules: {
     "module-name": "./new-module.js"
   },
-  onConvert(file, code) {
+  beforeConvert(src) {
-    // Here you can make additional changes to the code or filename return [file, code];
+    for (let [path, code] of src) {
+      //path and code of all files
     }
+  }
+  afterConvert(src) {
+    for (let [path, code] of src) {
+      //path and code of all files
+    }
+  }
 })
 ```

 ## Options

-- `from` The directory of the source files
+- `src` The root directory of the node package
+- `input` An array with directories and files to convert
-- `to` The destination of the converted files
+- `output` The destination of the converted files
-- `depsFile` The dependencies file that will be copied in the destination folder (and renamed to `deps.js`
-- `ignoredFiles` An array of files that won't be copied
+- `depsFiles` An array of deps module files that should be used for dependencies
-- `onConvert` A callback that will be invoked for every file copied.
-It allows to make additional changes
+- `transpile` Set `true` to convert TypeScript files to Javascript and reference types.
 - `modules` An object to customize some modules resolution.
+- `copy` Object with files to copy without transform
-- `transpile` Set `true` to convert TypeScript files to Javascript.
+- `ignoredFiles` An array of files to ignore
+- `beforeConvert` A callback that will be invoked before convert the files.
+- `afterConvert` A callback that will be invoked after convert the files.

 ## Used in